Just the Facts

 Different options for assessing the students:

 - Check for understanding

 - Exit ticket: Have students explore.
 Give students a topic.
-Have them find 1-2 facts on given topic using sites given.
+Have them find 1-2 facts on a given topic using sites given.
 Have them cite where their information came from.
 (Students may not have been shown how to properly cite a source yet.
 Students should at least indicate where they found their information. )

 3a.
 Students plan and employ effective research strategies to locate information and other resources for their intellectual or creative pursuits.